spatstat/OGH2021/docs/labs/lab02.md

 Lab 2: Intensity
 ================

-This session covers exploratory tools for investigating intensity.
+This session covers exploratory tools and formal model-fitting procedures for investigating intensity.

 ### Exercise 1